bfollington/use-control/README.md

 - `useMouseButtonReleased(callback)`
 - `useAxis(callback, throttleInterval)` (Gamepad API + Mouse)

-# Why use-input?
+# Why use-control?

-Personally, I'm just tired of writing `useEffect` with `document.addEventListener('keydown', ...)`. `use-input` is the API I've always dreamed of for dealing with input events, it's heavily inspired by my experience with input systems in game development.
+Personally, I'm just tired of writing `useEffect` with `document.addEventListener('keydown', ...)`. `use-control` is the API I've always dreamed of for dealing with input events, it's heavily inspired by my experience with input systems in game development.

 # Usage

-`use-input` relies on the core concept of an `Input Mapping` of keycodes, mouse buttons and gamepad buttons into `Input Actions` (i.e. "left", "right", "jump", "select"), declared as a JS object:
+`use-control` relies on the core concept of an `Input Mapping` of keycodes, mouse buttons and gamepad buttons into `Input Actions` (i.e. "left", "right", "jump", "select"), declared as a JS object:

 ```ts
 const inputMap = {